Blog

 3.2 Differentiation from PMCF studies

-The occasionally used term “registry study” should actually be avoided.
-Studies can have very different designs, but generally always include the immutability of the selected endpoints over the course of the study and, in addition to a time limit, usually also have a quantitative limit in relation to the population.
-In addition, you run within a defined framework (endpoints, inclusion and exclusion criteria, etc.).
-If you want to collect data from the routine clinical practice of a medical device, as is possible with a register, no framework conditions can prevail, since this can be done, for example.
-B. collecting off-label use data would lead to absurdity.
-But that is exactly what is possible with a register.
+The occasionally used term "registry study" should actually be avoided.
+Studies can have very different designs, but generally always involve the immutability of the chosen endpoints throughout the study and, in addition to a time limit, usually also have a quantitative limitation with regard to the population.
+Furthermore, they operate within a defined framework (endpoints, inclusion and exclusion criteria, etc.).
+If one wants to collect data from the routine clinical use of a medical device, as is possible with a registry, no such framework can prevail, as this would, for example, render the collection of off-label use data absurd.
+Yet this is precisely what a registry makes possible.

-A registry therefore collects data from routine clinical practice without restrictions (ie without inclusion or exclusion criteria) without following a restricted and defined study structure.
+A registry thus collects unrestricted data (i.e., without inclusion and exclusion criteria) from routine clinical practice, without following a restricted and defined study structure.

-A registry study as a non-interventional study therefore forms a complementary approach to a randomized clinical trial (RCT).
+A registry study, as a non-interventional study, thus forms a complementary approach to a randomized clinical trial (RCT).

-Table 1: Register study versus RCT (Source: Novustat, https://novustat.com/statistics-blog/registerstudien-professional-auswerte-die-essentials.html)
+Table 1: Registry study versus RCT (Source: Novustat, https://novustat.com/statistik-blog/registerstudien-professionell-auswerten-die-essentials.html)

-In comparison to the registry, RCTs are often criticized for the lack of representativeness of everyday care due to a severely restricted population and artificial intervention scenarios.
-And of course this is one of the advantages of a register in order to comply with the PMCF requirements of the MDR:
+Compared to registries, RCTs are often criticized for their lack of representativeness of everyday healthcare due to a severely limited population and artificial intervention scenarios.
+And this is, of course, one of the advantages of a registry, particularly in meeting the PMCF requirements of the MDR:

 3.3 Advantages of a register

-Since registries collect data from routine clinical practice, they do not take place in the strictly regulated and controlled context of a PMCF study and can therefore also provide the manufacturer with important insights into the actual application of the product on the market.
-Other advantages include:
+Because registries collect data from routine clinical practice, they do not take place within the strictly regulated and controlled framework of a PMCF study and can therefore provide manufacturers with important insights into the actual use of the product in the market.
+Further advantages include:

 • scientific and empirical evidence